APPL: Adaptive Planner Parameter Learning: APPL FROM REINFORCEMENT ( APPLR )

 \subsubsection{Training}

 $x_t$ is composed of 720-dimensional laser scan (capped to 2m) and a relative goal angle, computed from a local goal taken from the global path 1m away from the robot.
 The meta-state $s_t$ is composed of $x_t$ and $\theta_{t-1}$. \textsc{applr} learns a parameter policy $\pi_R$ to select the same \textsc{dwa} parameters $\theta_t$ as other \textsc{appl} methods. $\pi_R$ is trained in simulation using 250 randomly selected training environments from the \textsc{barn} dataset \cite{perille2020benchmarking}.
 In each of the environments, the robot aims to navigate from a fixed start to a fixed goal location in a safe and fast manner.
-For the reward function, while $R_f$ penalizes each time step before reaching the global goal, we simplified $R_p$ by replacing it with its projection along the $y$-axis (longitudinal direction) of all \textsc{barn} environments.
+For the reward function, while $R_f$ penalizes each time step before reaching the global goal, we simplified $R_p$ by replacing it with its projection along the $y$-axis (longitudinal direction) of all \textsc{barn} environments, because the traversal paths from start to goal in all \textsc{barn} environments are along the positive direction of the y-axis.
 The distance function in $d(p_{t+1})$ in $R_c$ is the minimal value among the 720 laser beams. $\pi_R$ produces a new set of planner parameters every two seconds.

 This simulated navigation task is implemented in a Singularity container, which enables easy parallelization on a computer cluster.
 TD3 \cite{fujimoto2018addressing} is implemented to learn the parameter policy $\pi_R$ in simulation.
 The policy network and the two target Q-networks are represented as multilayer perceptrons with three 512-unit hidden layers.
 The policy is learned under the distributed architecture Gorila \cite{nair2015massively}.
 The acting processes are distributed over 500 CPUs with each CPU running one individual navigation task.
 On average, two actors work on a given navigation task.
 A single central learner periodically collects samples from the actors' local buffers and supplies the updated policy to each actor.
 Gaussian exploration noise with 0.5 standard deviation is applied to the actions at the beginning of the training.
 Afterward the standard deviation linearly decays at a rate of 0.125 per million steps and stays at 0.02 after 4 million steps.
 The entire training process takes about 6 hours and requires 5 million transition samples in total.